frank5487/donation-android-app/org/README.md

 assertions on those variables.
 The first three should be not null, and the last two should be greater than 0.

+Task 1.3.
+Organization App display total donations for fund A few lines are added to the displayFund() function from the UserInterFace file to implement this functionality.

 Task 1.7
 bug1: need while loop instead of if so that wrong input get a chance to re-enter .